oliverearl/borealis/readme.txt

 templates - Source code
 tests - PHPUnit tests
 vendor - 3rd-party libraries, tools provided by Composer

+Do not worry about the blank index.html files - they are there to prevent directory navigation.
 ***********************
 Running Tests
 ***********************